Benefits of membership

 You can phone or email us for advice to help resolve the many dilemmas that can arise from everyday practice.
 We are available 24 hours a day, seven days a week for urgent advice.

 We can help you formulate a response to a complaint and assist and support you through to its resolution.
 We can work with you to look at why complaints arise and how to minimise the risks of recurrence.

 Handling media attention

 If you attract adverse publicity, we can issue press statements and act as spokesperson to the media to shield you as far as possible from having to deal directly with the press.

 Counselling and support

-We offer access to a 24/7 counselling service if you are suffering from stress and anxiety as a result of situations such as complaints, claims, or disciplinary or GMC hearings.
+We offer access to a 24/7 counselling service if you are suffering from stress and anxiety as a result of situations such as complaints, claims, or disciplinary or a Medical Council investigation.
 It is an independent service tailored to your requirements and delivered by fully trained, qualified and registered psychologists and counsellors.
 The service is entirely independent and confidential – MPS is not informed of the details of consultations – and accessing the service is via the relevant medicolegal case handler, who will be able to provide the service’s freephone number.

 Working in another country

-MPS has members in many countries around the world and you may be able to continue to benefit from MPS membership if you decide to work overseas.
-Please check with our Membership Helpline on 0800 561 9000 before travelling, to ensure that you have appropriate indemnity arrangements in place.
-This is particularly important because some countries – for example, Australia and Germany – have a legal requirement that all healthcare practitioners have insurance-based indemnity.
+MPS has members in many countries around the world and you may be able to continue membership with us if you decide to work overseas.
+Please check with our Membership Helpline on 1800 509 441 before travelling, to ensure that you have appropriate indemnity arrangements.
+This is particularly important because some countries – for example, Australia and Germany – have a legal requirement that all healthcare practitioners have insurance based indemnity.